-Serotonin’s Role in Depression (and how to make more)
+Serotonin’s Role in Depression and Willpower (and how to make more)

 Many studies have found higher levels of the neurochemical associated with positive moods and decreased levels correlated with lower moods.
 One theory, still widely believed, blames depression on too little serotonin.
 It’s not that simple.
 Read more